sal55/langs/dummy.md

 Here, it is necessary because 'exit' is a loop control statement in M.)

 ### Program Entry Point
- his is usually the start() function, which is always global (ie. exported, no 'global' needed.) start() takes no parameters.
+This is usually the start() function, which is always global (ie. exported, no 'global' needed.) start() takes no parameters.

 M will insert a call to a start-up routine in M's runtime module, to set up command-line parameters etc as global variables (nsysparams, and sysparams, the latter being an array of strings).